Image © ITV Studios, 1969

 As a result of his writing he decided to give acting a go and worked initially in Bristol, but later moved to Sussex, where he played the leading role in a musical he had written, Sit Down, Banna at the Connaught Theatre.
 Norman made his television debut in 1967 in The Wednesday Play.
 His career would be mainly based in television.

-His contribution to the Randall and Hopkirk (Deceased) series is playing a policeman and only has a few seconds of screen time.
+His contribution to the Randall and Hopkirk (Deceased) series was as a Police desk sergeant and accounts for only a few seconds of screen time.
 This was common for many of Norman’s early roles.
 In the early 1970s, Norman began to perform in plays in London's West End.
 In 1970 he played the role of Ariel in Shakespeare's The Tempest, which he described in his autobiography as "the most important role of my acting career."
 In 1975, he helped to establish the Black Theatre of Brixton.
 In the same year, Norman played Nanki-Poo in The Black Mikado, a modern version of Gilbert and Sullivan's The Mikado.

 His real breakthrough role came in the family comedy The Fosters, in which he played Samuel Foster in 1976-77.
 The series ran to 27 episodes and featured Lenny Henry, Isabelle Lucas and Carmen Munroe, and was popular and arguably a forerunner to Desmond’s.
 He played the lead role of Willie Boy in the 1987 comedy Playing Away about a West Indian cricket team invited to play a rural white team.
 He appeared as a guest on The Cosby Show in 1991 (episode: There's Still No Joy in Mudville), and in Little Napoleons.
 He also appeared in several movies including The Mighty Quinn (1989).